pablomarin/GPT-Azure-Search-Engine/README.md

 ![Architecture](./images/GPT-Smart-Search-Architecture.jpg "Architecture")

 ## Flow
-1. User ask a question
+1. The user asks a question.
-2. In the App, an OpenAI LLM with a very clever prompt decides what source contains the answer to the question
+2. In the app, an OpenAI LLM uses a clever prompt to determine which source contains the answer to the question.
-3. Four types of sources are available
+3. Four types of sources are available:
    * 3a.
-Azure SQL Database - Contains covid related stats in the US
+Azure SQL Database - contains COVID-related statistics in the US.
    * 3b.
-Azure Bing Search API - Access to web search online for current information
+Azure Bing Search API - provides online web search for current information.
    * 3c.
-Azure Cognitive Search - Contains index AI-Enriched documents from Blob Storage (10k PDFs and 52k articles)
+Azure Cognitive Search - contains AI-enriched documents from Blob Storage (10k PDFs and 52k articles).
       * 3c.1.
-Uses an LLM (OpenAI or Local Bert model) to vectorize the Top K documents chunks coming from 3c
+Uses an LLM (OpenAI or Local Bert model) to vectorize the top K document chunks from 3c.
       * 3c.2.
-In-memory cosine similarity to get the top N chunks
+Uses in-memory cosine similarity to get the top N chunks.
       * 3c.3.
-Uses OpenAI GPT model to craft the response from Cog Search Engine (3c) combining the question and the top N chunks
+Uses an OpenAI GPT model to craft the response from the Cog Search Engine (3c) by combining the question and the top N chunks.
    * 3d.
-CSV Tabular File - Contains covid related stats in the US
+CSV Tabular File - contains COVID-related statistics in the US.
-5. Gets the result from the source and craft the answer
+4. The app retrieves the result from the source and crafts the answer.
-6. Save the tuple (Question and Answer) to CosmosDB to keep history
+5. The tuple (Question and Answer) is saved to CosmosDB to keep a record of the interaction.
-7. Deliver the answer to the user
+6. The answer is delivered to the user.

 ---
 ## Demo